StrivenWord/td_reviews/source/_posts/Innocence-Uninfected.md

 Several types of objects, unnecessary for completing the chapters, are found often in out-of-the-way places.
 When discovered, these items are added to the Inventory menu, where informational dialogs are displayed along with the 3d artwork for each object, explaining its historical significance.
 These come in three different categories -- "Curiosities" for everyday objects that illustrate medieval life, "Gifts" for knick-knacks that the children find during the course of the game, and "Hugo's Herbarium" for flowers, which when discovered prompt Hugo to pick the flower from the ground and place it in his sister's hair.

+{% asset_img td_a-plague-tale_violet1.jpg "Hugo offers a violet to his sister Amicia, who bends down to allow him to put it in her hair." %}

 That detailed historical intrigue interlaced in the story’s setting and the game’s environment is best described by examples.
 In a meticulously and hauntingly rendered interior of a large, austere church, a simple fourteenth-century rosary can be found.
 When discovered, Amicia tells Hugo what it is.
 Hugo picks up a wooden shield from a fallen English shoulder near the scene of a recent battle of the contemporaneous Hundred Years’ War, and the children soon encounter one of the foreign invaders in a powerful expression of empathy.
 A genealogy listing Amicia and Hugo’s lineage gathers dust in a castle surrounded by statuary and tapestries depicting mysterious alchemical symbolism.